kimbring2/DeepSoccer/README.md

 <img src="image/controller_error.png" width="600">

-# 12. How to manually send a wheel velocity commands
+# 12. How to manually send a wheel velocity commands to Jetbot
 The range of velocity that can be given to the wheel is 0 to 100.

 ## 1) Left Wheel